Why Is Checking for Compromised Passwords Important?

 2. Checking for Google compromised passwords

-Android and Google Chrome both have similar systems for checking passwords.
-Here's how you do it on Chrome Browsers.
+Android and Google Chrome have pretty similar ways of checking for leaked passwords.

-- Click the three dots in the upper-right corner.
+- Click on those three vertical dots in the top right corner.

-Alternatively, you can choose to access the same information on Android OS.
-Here is how you can find your smartphone's password manager:
+Alternatively, you can access your phone's password manager if you want to.
+Here's how you can find your smartphone's password manager:

-- Search Password in the settings search bar.
+- Search for Password in the search bar at the top.

 - Look for Autofill services with Google.